hartmantis/resume/README.md

 - Optionally allowing a location section to be a string instead of hash for cases where there is no locality/region/country (i.e. remote work)

+***Content***

+The Eleventy version of this project uses Nunjucks as its templating language.

+***Styling***

+We use TailwindCSS for styling.
+This is a simple site that could use either that or Bootstrap, but I've used Bootstrap before so am trying something new.

 ## Credits

 Like with any good dev project, lots of the code here is based on work done by